preeti109/SignSense-Indian-Sign-Language-Recognition-System/README.md

-# SignSense-Indian Sign Language Recognition System
+# *SignSense-Indian Sign Language Recognition System*

 SignSense is a machine learning-based system designed to recognize gestures in Indian Sign Language (ISL).
 This project aims to analyze and identify various alphabets and numbers using a robust dataset of hand gesture images, helping bridge the communication gap for individuals with speech and hearing impairments.

-Introduction to Sign Languages

 Sign Languages are a group of languages that use predefined actions and movements to convey messages.
 These languages are primarily developed to aid deaf and verbally challenged individuals.
-Sign languages rely on a precise and simultaneous combination of:
+Sign languages rely on a precise and simultaneous combination of hand movements, hand orientation, hand shapes.
-    Hand movements
-    Hand orientation
-    Hand shapes

 Different regions have developed distinct sign languages, such as American Sign Language (ASL) and Indian Sign Language (ISL).
 In this project, we focus on Indian Sign Language, a prevalent sign language in South Asian countries.

-Prerequisites

-     Dataset

-     Python

-     OpenCV

-     Keras

-     Tensorflow

-     Numpy

-     Keras

-     Tensorflow

-Objective
+*Objective*

-This project aims to analyze and recognize various alphabets and numbers from a dataset of Indian Sign Language images.
-The system is designed to work with a diverse dataset that includes:

-     Images captured under different lighting conditions
-     Various hand orientations and shapes
+The objective of this project aims to analyze and recognize various alphabets and numbers from a dataset of Indian Sign Language images.
+The system is designed to work with a diverse dataset that includes images captured under different lighting conditions and various hand orientations and shapes.

-By training on such a divergent dataset, the project achieves robust performance in recognizing ISL gestures with high accuracy.

-Execution
+*Execution Process*

 Collect Data: Gather a dataset containing images of Indian Sign Language gestures.
 Ensure the dataset includes diverse lighting conditions, hand orientations, and shapes for better generalization.